 Click the below anchors to jump to each content below.

-The Division is internationally renowned for its expertise in the field of elder abuse and neglect and the NYC Elder Abuse Center is a project of the Division.
+The Division is internationally renowned for its expertise in the field of elder abuse and neglect and the Center for Elder Abuse Solutions is a project of the Division.

 Division faculty bring scientific rigor to the study of elder abuse and neglect and numerous studies have been conducted on risk factors for abuse, prevalence and outcomes of mistreatment.

 The Division’s research spans the elder justice field, including:

 - Domestic elder abuse, neglect, and financial exploitation, involving family members, paid or informal care providers, or other individuals.